 The Company‘s primary business segments are Lease and Operate and Turnkey.
 Although financial results are presented per segment, activities between business segments are closely related.
-In addition to reporting under SBM Offshore’s ‘Directional’ reporting methodology was expanded to reflect management’s view of the Company and how it monitors and assesses financial performance.guidelines,
+In addition to reporting under IFRS guidelines, SBM Offshore’s ‘Directional’ reporting methodology was expanded to reflect management’s view of the Company and how it monitors and assesses financial performance.

-Excluding non-recurring items, Underlying Directional US$ 28 million when compared to 2016 and totals US$ 806 million.
+Excluding non-recurring items, Underlying Directional EBITDA increased 4% or US$ 28 million when compared to 2016 and totals US$ 806 million.
 This result is primarily attributable to the Lease and Operate segment, but also driven by good performance in Turnkey through successful project close-out.
-The average Underlying Directional margin for the Lease and Operate segment remained stable at 64%.increased 4% or
+The average Underlying Directional EBITDA margin for the Lease and Operate segment remained stable at 64%.

 The Directional backlog, which is presented on a pro-forma basis in section 4.1.3, remains solid at US$ 16.8 billion compared to US$ 17.1 billion at year-end 2016.
 This is driven mainly by the awards for the FPSO Liza and for the Castberg turret mooring system, which are partially offset by revenues recognized during 2017 and the sale of the Turritella (FPSO) in January 2018.